learn-co-curriculum/dsc-data-analysis-python-intro/README.md

 You can continue using NumPy and Matplotlib as you see fit.
 For example, if you want to convert a base Python list into a NumPy array because it will help you perform some descriptive analysis task, that is not an issue.
 You will also need to use Matplotlib in the lessons ahead to create the required visualizations.

-The main library that you will *not* be using extensively is `pandas`, which will be introduced in a future section.

 ## Summary

-In this section you will learn how to load and manipulate CSV and JSON datasets using base Python.
+In this lesson you will learn how to load and manipulate CSV and JSON datasets using base Python.
 This means that we will mainly be using the data structures and modules built into Python, rather than third-party libraries.
-We also walked through some examples of the kinds of analysis you will be able to perform by the end of this section.
+We also walked through some examples of the kinds of analysis you will be able to perform by the end of this lesson.